Regular theory in complex braid groups: Centralizers of regular elements

 \section{Centralizers of regular elements}

 We now turn to the case of reflection groups that appear as centralizers of regular elements.
-More precisely we show that if properties $(A),(B),(C)$ hold for a given group $W$, then they also hold for centralizers of regular elements in $W$ (this actually follows from \cite[Remark 12.6]{beskpi1}).
+More precisely we show that if properties $(A),(B),(C)$ hold for a given group $W$, then they also hold for centralizers of regular elements in $W$ (this idea originates from \cite[Remark 12.6]{beskpi1}).

 Let $W$ be a reflection group for which properties $(A),(B)$ and $(C)$ are true, and let $\delta$ be a $r$-root of $z_P$ in $B(W)$.
-We set $G=C_W(\bbar{\delta})$, we know by hypothesis that $B(G)$ identifies to $C_{B(W)}(\delta)$, identification which sends $z_P$ on the full twist defined for $W$.
+We set $G=C_W(\pi(\delta))$, we know by hypothesis that $B(G)$ identifies to $C_{B(W)}(\delta)$, identification which sends $z_P$ on the full twist defined for $W$.
 Let $d$ be another integer, and set $k=d\wedge r$, $d=d'k$ and $r=r'k$.

 \spa\begin{lem} Let $\rho \in B(G)$ be a $d$-th root of $z_P$.
 The value of $\rho^v\delta^u$ does not depend on the choice of $(u,v)$ such that $d'u+r'v=1$, we denote it by $q(\rho)$.
 It is an element of $B(W)$ such that \begin{enumerate}[\quad (a)] \item $q(\rho)^{d\vee r}=z_P$, where $d\vee r$ is the lcm of $d$ and $r$. \item $q(\rho)^{d'}=\delta$ \item $q(\rho)^{r'}=\rho$ \end{enumerate} \end{lem} \begin{proof} This result is analogous to Proposition \ref{334} but here, instead of considering the connection between a periodic element and a Garside element, we consider the connection between two periodic elements.
 This Lemma could be proved using Proposition \ref{334} in a divided category but here, it is easy to give a more direct proof: